Summary:

 Data distortion and decision risk.

 By identifying which sessions are agents, crawlers, or scrapers, you can clean your baselines and protect KPI integrity.
-This is essential for accurate benchmarking and decision-making.
+That's essential for accurate benchmarking and decision-making.

 Opportunity, not interference.